 - a.
-At Easter, from Mounday-Thursday to the end of Easter-Week. - b.
-Whitsuntide, from Saturday until Wednesday inclusive. - c.
+At Easter, from Palm-Sunday to the end of Easter-Week. - b.
+Whitsuntide, Saturday preceding the festival, and the week after. - c.
 Summer-Holidays: 2 months, August and September. - d.
 At Christmas: from December 23d to January 2d inclusive.

-The Summer-Term begins as before on Monday after the Easter-Week and closes at the end of July; the Winter-Term begins on the 1st October and ends on Wednesday before Easter.
-Exercises will be provided by the Masters for those pupils who may wish to continue their studies during the holidays.
+The Summer-Term begins as before on Monday after the Easter-Week and closes at the end of July; the Winter-Term begins on the 1st October and ends on Saturday before Palm-Sunday. § 14.